| Before I get started with the factual information, now that I've had years to put this chapter of my life into some kind of perspective... Who

 The popularity of such a claim

 has been enhanced by the prolific writing & public appearances of Richard Gardner, M.D. as originator of this "syndrome" (FN2).
+In this article we will

 challenge both the scientific & legal legitimacy of this syndrome.
 After first defining "parental